MAIF/otoroshi/manual/src/main/paradox/deploy/kubernetes.md

 ### Using old kube-dns system

-if your stuck with an old version of kubedns,  you will have to provide your own coredns deployment and declare it as a stubDomain in the old kube-dns system.
+if your stuck with an old version of kubernetes, it uses kube-dns that is not supported by otoroshi, so you will have to provide your own coredns deployment and declare it as a stubDomain in the old kube-dns system.

 Here is an example of coredns deployment with otoroshi domain config